-Can refer to energy, life, or breath.
-In other traditions it is called chi or qui.
+What is Prana?
+Prana can refer to energy, life, or breath.
+In other traditions, it is called chi or qui.
 Pranayama is a technique of breath control.
 (1)

 Prana is the universal sea of energy that infuses and vitalizes all matter.
 This sea of energy coalesces into sub-atomic particles and atoms, which become the basic building blocks of all matter manifesting the physical world.
 So, every atom, molecule, and cell is an extension of prana, just as waves are extensions of the sea that lies beneath them.
 (1)